Table of Contents

 South African Beutron card.

 In 1963 F.W.
-Williams Holding acquired a half interest in the company that was now named Beutron Australia Ltd. By that stage there were, or had been, factories in Sydney, Hong Kong, New Zealand, Japan and South Africa.
-Beutron branded buttons were being supplied world-wide.
+Williams Holdings Ltd acquired a half interest in the company that was now named Beutron Australia Ltd.

 The Bulletin, 30th May 1964 page 73.
 In 1963 F.W.
 Williams Holding acquired a half interest in the company that was now named Beutron Australia Ltd.